A small Broadland, riverside village, that gives its name to the river of the same name.

 The nearby small village of Repps is situated halfway between Thurne and Potter Heigham.
 It contains riverside bungalows and a lovely round tower church.

 We start our tour of Thurne at the dyke that leads from the River Thurne.
-Public moorings extend down either side of the dyke and it's a good place to moor up and just relax with a glass of wine perhaps!
+Public moorings extend down either side of the dyke and it's a good place to moor up and just relax with a glass of wine perhaps and watch the river traffic float by!

 Thurne Dyke meets the River Thurne